Future storage systems for the energy transition: Polymer-based redox-flow batteries

 RFBs based on aqueous electrolytes with organic/polymer active materials have the potential to be suitable alternatives for commercial metal-based RFBs, with a low CO2 footprint perfectly fitting the goals of the EU Green Deal.

-Advantages of Polymer-Based RFBs
+Advantages of Polymer-Based RFB Systems

 In particular, polymer-based RFB systems enable the use of cost-efficient dialysis membranes together with pH neutral table salt solutions as electrolytes.
+Nevertheless, systems still reveal restrictions in terms of:

-FutureBAT targets a breakthrough in the development of novel organic active materials for RFBs, by combining the search for new active entities with the improvement of current polymeric materials on the molecular level, thereby providing new functions/properties.
+• Combining the search for new active entities with the improvement of current polymeric materials on the molecular level.

 The key question will be how far polymeric electrolytes can be tuned by adjusting the molecular structure.